 (1) Jesus' Galilean ministry culminated in taking the disciples away from the crowds into the hills north of Lake Galilee.
 At Caesarea Philippi, toward Mt Hermon, Jesus told them about his impending death.
 After praying, Jesus asked his disciples who people thought he was.
 Popular opinions ranged from him being John the Baptist raised from the dead to Elijah or another prophet raised to life.
-When Jesus asked them what they thought, Peter, their natural leader, declared that Jesus was indeed the Messiah, the Christ, the messianic king anointed by God who the whole nation expected to come and establish his eternal kingdom.
+When Jesus asked them what they thought, Peter, their natural leader, declared that Jesus was indeed the Messiah, the Christ, the messianic king anointed by God to come and establish his eternal kingdom.

 Jesus reminded Peter that God had revealed that to him.
 Then Jesus told them he would be going to Jerusalem again and would be arrested, tortured and killed.
 Peter strenuously objected to that idea, and earned a sharp rebuke from his loving Lord.
-Six days later Jesus climbed further into the mountains with Peter, James and John and was transfigured, shining in heavenly glory.
-He talked with Moses and Elijah about his approaching departure from the earth.
+Jesus reminded them that his followers must also deny themselves and take up their cross.